shailoo31-hub/My-New-Repository/This Is My First Folder In This Repository/the_couple_and_the_donkey.md

 # The Couple, the Donkey, and the People
 *They See a Moment.
 You Live the Journey.*

-A husband and wife were travelling to a distant village with their donkey [0.1.1].
-No matter what they did, people had something to say [0.1.1].
-But they learned an important lesson [0.1.1].
+A husband and wife were travelling to a distant village with their donkey.<br> No matter what they did, people had something to say.<br>  But they learned an important lesson.

 ---